Verizon Wireless limited the Santa Clara County Fire Department's data access by "throttling" their service in the midst of a wildfire.

-The complaint came to light as part of a lawsuit filed by attorneys general from 22 states, along with the District of Columbia and the California Public Utilities Commission, seeking to overturn the Federal Communication Commission’s move to repeal net neutrality rules.
+The complaint came to light as part of a lawsuit filed by attorneys general from 22 states and the District of Columbia, as well as the County of Santa Clara, the Santa Clara County Central Fire Protection District, and the California Public Utilities Commission, seeking to overturn the Federal Communication Commission’s move to repeal net neutrality rules.
 Bowden made his allegation in an addendum to an amicus brief filed by the complainants:

 Verizon representatives confirmed the throttling, but rather than restoring us to an essential data transfer speed, they indicated that County Fire would have to switch to a new data plan at more than twice the cost, and they would only remove throttling after we contacted the Department that handles billing and switched to the new data plan.

 Bowden said the data throttling primarily affected one specific vehicle, OES 5262, which his department employed to “track, organize, and prioritize routing of resources from around the state and country to the sites where they are most needed” during the blaze.
 The department’s plan called for their data speeds to be slowed if they used more than 25 gigabytes a month.

 “In the midst of our response to the Mendocino Complex Fire, County Fire discovered the data connection for OES 5262 was being throttled by Verizon, and data rates had been reduced to 1/200, or less, than the previous speeds,” he wrote.

 Verizon released a statement conceding that they “made a mistake” in discussing the department’s plan: